Woonyung/misuseOfAPI/README.md

 [ work-in-progress]

-* This project is for the assignment for the class, [Appropriating Interaction Technology](https://github.com/lmccart/AppropriatingInteractionTechnologies), taught by Kyle McDonald and Lauren McCarthy
+* This project starts from the assignment for the class, [Appropriating Interaction Technology](https://github.com/lmccart/AppropriatingInteractionTechnologies), taught by Kyle McDonald and Lauren McCarthy

 * Actual project can be seen [here](http://woonyungchoi.com/AIT/week2/).